NicolasBillerey/xhyper/README.md

 Volume II - signature (7,7,p) (<a href="https://arxiv.org/abs/2308.07062">arXiv:2308.07062</a>)
 ********************************

 **This work has been <a href="https://doi.org/10.1090/mcom/4012">published</a> in Mathematics of Computation.
-The specific citations in this second volume to `On Darmon's program for the generalized Fermat equation, I' follow  the numbering of the <a href="https://arxiv.org/abs/2205.15861">arXiv version</a> of volume I and not the shorter version accepted for publication in Crelle.**
+The specific citations in this second volume to `On Darmon's program for the generalized Fermat equation, I' follow the numbering of the <a href="https://arxiv.org/abs/2205.15861">arXiv version</a> of volume I and not the shorter published version.**

 * General library files of functions used by files supporting assertions made in the paper: